luohongyin/UniLC/README.md

   -v, --verbose
 ```

-If a full evaluation is supposed to be conducted, set `args.start_idx = 0, args.verbose = True`.
+If a full evaluation is supposed to be conducted, set `args.start_idx = 0, args.verbose = False`.
 To look into the model behavior on the `i`-th test sample, set `args.start_idx = i, args.verbose = True`

 ## Citation